Bishop Wordsworth's School: History

+Under the specialist schools programme which ended in 2011, the school was awarded specialisms in languages in 2004 and science in 2008.

 The school converted to single academy status in 2011.
 It has five houses, named after bishops of Salisbury: Poore, Osmund, Jewell, Martival and Ward.

 In 2016 the school was criticised for asking parents for money towards their sons' exam costs.
-One Bishop Wordsworth’s School parent said the school was not private and should not be "money grabbing".
-Headmaster Stuart Smallwood defended the school saying it did not receive enough government funding and that the payments were entirely optional.
+One Bishop Wordsworth's School parent said the school was not private and should not be "money grabbing".
+Headmaster Stuart Smallwood defended the school, saying it did not receive enough government funding and that the payments were entirely optional.

 In October 2021, it was reported that Wiltshire Police had investigated drugs activity among a small number of pupils.
 The previous month, a 14-year-old boy had been arrested on suspicion of being involved in the supply of Class A drugs.

+In March 2023, it was reported that a student in Year 10 had been arrested on suspicion of sending social media messages threatening to perform a mass shooting at the school.

+In December 2024, the Salisbury Journal reported that headmaster Matthew Morgan had left the school for personal reasons, after three months in the post.
+The current head is Mike Thorne, previously deputy head, who holds the post in an interim role until the appointment of a permanent head in September 2026.

 Entrance

 Entry to the school is regulated by the 11-plus.
 Applicants sit the test in year 6, at the age of 10 or 11.
 The exams are held in September at the school itself.
 There are also limited twelve plus and thirteen plus admissions, similarly by examination.
 Sixth form admission is administered by the head of sixth form, and is granted on the basis of GCSE results.
-Pupils must achieve more than 48 points (including 5 in maths and English) in their GCSEs to continue their studies in sixth form, as well as a relatively high grade in the options they propose to take.
+Pupils must achieve more than 52 points (including at least 5 in maths and English language) in their top 8 GCSEs to continue their studies in sixth form, as well as a relatively high grade in the options they propose to take.